shawenyao/jekyll-now/_posts/2018-09-25-R-Cheatsheet.md

 #### Instantly convert Windows-style path to R-compliant format

-Copy the path from explorer and
+Copy the path from File Explorer and

 ```r
 path <- readClipboard()